abs007/Python-projects/README.md

-# Python-projects
+# Ai implementations
-Random programs using the python language
+Different implementations in the field of ai.